What Is JPEG XL?

 Working with JPEG XL in FastEdit

 FastEdit supports JPEG XL decoding and encoding in the browser via its WebAssembly-based processing pipeline.
-You can open .jxl files, convert other formats to JPEG XL, and take advantage of the lossless JPEG recompression feature to shrink your existing JPEG files without quality loss.
-You can also compare JXL output against WebP and AVIF to see exactly how each format performs on your specific images.
+You can open .jxl files, convert other formats to JPEG XL, and compare JXL output against WebP and AVIF to see exactly how each format performs on your specific images.
+FastEdit's normal image pipeline re-encodes pixels locally; for byte-exact lossless JPEG recompression, use a workflow specifically built around preserving the original JPEG bitstream.
 All processing happens locally in your browser.

 The Future of JPEG XL

-JPEG XL is technically the most capable image format available in 2026.
-It compresses better than WebP, matches or exceeds AVIF at high quality, and offers unique features like lossless JPEG recompression and progressive decoding that no other format can replicate.
-The only thing holding it back is browser support outside Safari.
+JPEG XL is technically one of the most capable image formats available in 2026.
+It compresses better than WebP in many cases, competes with AVIF at high quality, and offers unique features like lossless JPEG recompression and progressive decoding.
+The main thing holding it back is default browser support outside Safari.